Som-Energia/webforms-angular/README.md

 Webforms are integrated in Wordpress in two ways:

 - As an iframe (most forms)
+	- rely on sftp upload
-- Embeding the index.html code (becoming-a-partner form)
+- Embeding the index.html code (just `newpartner` form)

-Forms based on iframes rely on sftp upload.
-Embeded forms rely on rawgit using a version tag.
+	- relies on rawgit plus a version tag

 We deploy production from `master` branch.
 We should merge devel.

-***Your secret.json is pointing to `/home/somenergia/webforms2`
+***Ensure your secret.json is pointing to `/home/somenergia/webforms2` (without `-devel`)***
-(without `-devel`)***

     $ git checkout master